Brucella canis: Transmission

-Diagnosis and Treatment
+Diagnosis and treatment

 In current practice for dogs, B. canis is diagnosed using PCR, cultures, and serologic testing.
 The most standard test for B. canis is culture.
 These cultures are typically conducted on the host's blood, vaginal discharge, or semen.
 However, this method is not effective if the dog has been treated with antimicrobial drugs, as this will clear B. canis bacteria even if the disease has not resolved.
-Serology is used to evaluate the antibody response against Brucella spp. cell wall antigens, the downfall of this method is it's lack of specificity.
+Serology is used to evaluate the antibody response against Brucella spp. cell wall antigens, the downfall of this method is its lack of specificity.
 PCR testing has shown potential as a rapid test, however it is not readily available and is currently considered an experimental test.
-There are currently no approved serologic tests approved for testing for B. canis in humans.

 Currently, there are not commercially available vaccines for B. canis.
 Antimicrobial treatment and sterilization of the infected animals is considered an alternative to removing the animal.
 There have been reports of anti-Brucella vaccines (used for cattle and small ruminants), used along with previously mentioned methods but is not considered practical due to its risk of vaccine strain shedding in a domestic environment with current vaccines maintaining an amount of virulence for humans.

 Treatment for B. canis is very difficult to find and often very expensive.
 This is due to B. canis being a intracellular bacteria, meaning it replicates inside of host cells rather than outside of them.
 This makes it difficult for antibiotics to reach the bacteria.
 Different antibiotics have been tried both alone and together, but none are completely effective at eliminating the disease.
 The combination of minocycline and streptomycin is thought to be useful, but it is often unaffordable.
 Tetracycline can be a less expensive substitute for minocycline, but it also lowers the effect of the treatment.

 Long term antibiotics can be given but usually results in a relapse.
 Spaying and neutering can be effective, and frequent blood tests are recommended to monitor progress.
 Dogs in kennels that are affected by B. canis are usually euthanized for the protection of other dogs and the humans caring for them.

 B. canis is relatively easy to prevent in dogs.
 Any dog that will be used for breeding or has the capability to breed should be serologically tested before mating.
-All dogs new dogs being introduced to a kennel should be examined for signs of the disease and quarantined for 8-12 weeks before being exposed to other dogs.
+All dogs new dogs being introduced to a kennel should be examined for signs of the disease and quarantined before being exposed to other dogs.

+There are currently no approved serologic tests approved for testing for B. canis in humans.
+Treatment for human Brucellosis usually includes combination antibiotic treatment for at least 6 weeks.
+Recovery can range from a few weeks to months, however brucellosis rarely causes death in humans (estimated no more than 2% die from infection).